Siirry pääsisältöön

 • If you present facts that are not common knowledge.

-Materials are protected by copyright
+Resources are protected by copyright

 As a general rule, materials found on the web are protected by copyright.
-Copyright applies to text, photographs, videos and any kind of other materials.
-Copyright means that the author has sole right to decide how and where his work is used.
+Copyright applies to text, photographs, videos, and any kind of other materials.
+Copyright means that the author has the sole right to decide how and where their work is used.
 Materials under copyright cannot be distributed, copied or altered without the author's permission.
 Even when you have permission from the author to use the work, you must give credit by stating the name of the original author.
 If you don't have permission, giving credit is not a way to evade the limitations set by copyright.
 Quoting a work is allowed without permission.

 Copyright protects automatically all created works.
 The author can attach a copyright symbol © to the work, but copyright applies even if the symbol is not used.
 Copyright applies even when the author has made the work available for anyone, for example on social media.
 You cannot use for example the photos on Facebook or on blogs without permission.